programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ![NCSC.png](../images/geospatial-data-analysis/Bar.png "Distribution Plot with Histogram")

-OK, there are a significant number of zero values which is typical of this type of information and some counties that are much higher than other.[^4]
+OK, there are a significant number of low values which is typical of this type of information and some counties that are much higher than other.[^4]

 Then set up the variables to try to take a look at some of the influencers of this distribution:
 ```